micro-manager/micro-manager/DeviceAdapters/DiConIlluminator/README.txt

-DiCon Illuminator Device Adapter for Micro-Manager.
+ScopeLED Device Adapters for Micro-Manager.
-Copyright (C) 2011 DiCon Lighting, Inc
+Copyright (C) 2011-2012 ScopeLED

 This adapter is free software: you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as